East Longmeadow High School

 At 6:00 p.m. we had a ribbon cutting ceremony, with Gordon Smith, Superintendent, East Longmeadow Public Schools, and Richard Freccero, member, East Longmeadow Public Schools Committee, doing us the honor of cutting the ribbon to present our gift, the Spartan Walkway, to the high school.

-http://www.youtube.com/user/mvpmvp37#p/u/9/_mhdBZXlXOM.
-The video begins with the tribute to our deceased classmates and school personnel who served us.
+Click here for some video highlights.
+The video begins with a moving tribute to classmates and school personnel who served us who have passed away.
 Name tags with photos of nearly 300 classmates, faculty, administrative and staff personnel were displayed on panels near the gymnasium entrance.
 The tags were color coded by class year --- red for the 1960s, green for the 70s, blue for the 80s, yellow for the 90s, and gray for the 2000s.
 Faculty, administrative, and staff personnel name tags were on the far right panel.
-On a nearby table was a poem of tribute, written by Ron Dubour (ELHS 1967).
+On a nearby table was a poem of tribute, written by Ron Dubour, ELHS 1967, which read:

 At the entrance to the Spartan Walkway, Gordon Smith (Superintendent, East Longmeadow Public Schools and former ELHS assistant principal from 2002-2004), Rosemarie Molinari Myers (ELHS 1965 and 50th Birthday Party Coordinator), and Richard Freccero (member, East Longmeadow Public Schools Committee and former ELHS principal from 1987-2010) display the plaque depicting the theme of the 50th birthday party.